minio/docs/source/reference/minio-mc/mc-share-upload.rst

       mc share upload play/mybucket/object.txt play/mybucket/otherobject.txt

-   If specifying the path to a bucket or bucket prefix, you **must** also specify the :mc-cmd-option:`~mc share upload recursive` argument.
+   If specifying the path to a bucket or bucket prefix, you **must** also specify the :mc-cmd:`~mc share upload --recursive` argument.
 For
    example:

    .. code-block:: shell